SkafteNicki/dtu_mlops/07_distributed_training/readme.md

 3. Instanciate a `Trainer` object.
-It is recommended to take a look at the [trainer arguments](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-flags) (there are many of them) but it is not strictly nessesary.
+It is recommended to take a look at the [trainer arguments](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-flags) (there are many of them) and maybe adjust some of them:

+   3.1 Lightning supports most experiment loggers including both Tensorboard and Wandb.
+As default the trainer
+       will use a Tensorboard logger but feel free to change it to Wandb using the `logger` flag.

+   3.2 As default lightning will run for 1000 epochs.
+This may be too much (for now).
+Change this by changing
+       the appropriate flag.

+   3.3 To start with we also want to limit the amount of training data to 20% of its original size. which
+       trainer flag do you need to set for this to work?

 4. Try fitting your model: `trainer.fit(model)`

+5. For experiment logging

-5. (Optional) As default pytorch uses `float32` for representing floating point numbers.
+6. (Optional) As default pytorch uses `float32` for representing floating point numbers.
 However, research have shown that neural network training is very robust towards a decrease in precision.
    The great benefit going from `float32` to `float16` is that we get approxemately half the [memory consumption](https://www.khronos.org/opengl/wiki/Small_Float_Formats).
 Try out half-precision training in pytorch lightning.
-You can enable this by setting the [precision ](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#precision) flag in the `Trainer`.
+You can enable this by setting the [precision](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#precision) flag in the `Trainer`.